Prédateurs

 Self-described as "the soundtrack of a slow film noir happening in a train where the journey leads the auditor to several places seen from the windows", Prédateurs is a musical departure from the shoegazing and post-rock sound of previous albums, shifting towards an indie rock sound influenced by electronic music, trip hop, and 1970's film soundtracks.
-It was preceded by two EPs, Virée Nocturne in August 2016 and Rue Octavio Mey / Fleur des Murailles earlier that year, which were meant to prepare audiences to the upcoming change of the band's sound; several songs from the EPs are featured on the album.
+Two EPs, Virée Nocturne, which preceded it in August 2016, and Rue Octavio Mey / Fleur des Murailles earlier that year, which were meant to prepare audiences for the upcoming change of the band's sound, several songs from the EPs are featured on the album.

 Production

 Writing

-Writing for the album started in 2012, shortly after the release of Ariettes oubliées....
+Writing for the album started in 2012, shortly after the release of Ariettes oubliées...
 Teyssier originally started to write song in the same vein as previous Les Discrets works, but realized that he was disinterested in the result; after taking a break from music, he chose to create a new project, titled Saint Paul, which would follow a different musical direction, but after the project failed to come to life, decided instead to make it Les Discrets' third album, despite the artistic differences.

-According to Teyssier, "Prédateurs is a record for late evenings, night driving, journeys on a train, or for those moments we usually think about the meaning of life and things, when we have nothing else to do but sitting and waiting.
+According to Teyssier, "Prédateurs is a record for late evenings, night driving, journeys on a train, or for those moments we usually think about the meaning of life and things, when we have nothing else to do but sit and wait.
 Its main themes are time, nature and life [...]
 "I feel that Les Discrets has its own wings now, free of the influences of post-rock, post-black or post-anything constraints.
 He mentioned Massive Attack and Portishead as notable influences.

-As with Les Discrets' previous works, the album features both original lyrics by Hadorn, and tracks using texts from classic French poets: Henri de Régnier for "Le Reproche" and Victor Hugo for "Fleur des Murailles".
-Teyssier's interpretation of De Régnier's text is that it is from the perspective of a woman blaming for man for having used her years without ever giving her love or respect.
-Hugo's text was originally given to by Hadorn to Teyssier as a gift, before they decided to use it for their music.
+As with Les Discrets' previous works, the album features both original lyrics by Hadorn and tracks using texts from classic French poets: Henri de Régnier for "Le Reproche" and Victor Hugo for "Fleur des Murailles."
+Teyssier's interpretation of De Régnier's text is that it is from the perspective of a woman blaming for man for having used her for years without ever giving her love or respect.
+Hugo's text was originally given to Teyssier by Hadorn as a gift, before they decided to use it for their music.

 Recording and post-production

-The recording of the album was completed in April 2015, with Teyssier completing the mixing in April of the following year.
+The album's recording was completed in April 2015, with Teyssier completing the mixing in April of the following year.

-The name of the album came from a discussion about the album between Teyssier and Alcest leader Neige.
-According to Teyssier, the main idea of the album is "to be careful not to lose more than we already lost".
-Prédateurs is the first work of Les Discrets for which Teyssier himself was not in charge of the cover art, which was instead the work of British photographer Chris Friel.
+The album's club came from a discussion about the album between Teyssier and Alcest leader Neige.
+According to Teyssier, the album's main idea is "to be careful not to lose more than we already lost."
+Prédateurs is the first work of Les Discrets, for which Teyssier was not in charge of the cover art, and it was the work of British photographer Chris Friel.